MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/move-users-from-the-cloud-to-on-premises.md

 ---
-title: "Move users from Skype for Business Online to on premises" ms.author: crowe
+title: "Move users from the cloud to on premises" ms.author: crowe
 author: CarolynRowe
 manager: serdars